So, you’re ready to hire a virtual assistant. You’ve come to the right place.

 See what I’m saying?

-You could hire the smartest, most prompt, and most skilled virtual assistant, but if you don’t set their ship in the right direction, their bound to crash.
+You could hire the smartest, most prompt, and most skilled virtual assistant, but if you don’t set their ship in the right direction, they’re bound to crash.

 I want to teach you how to avoid this common mistake so that the virtual assistant that you hire is ready to absolutely ROCK their task.